mfelleisen/Santorini/Code/README.md

 - [X] setup new board per game -- This was a major logical bug and it wasn't discovered because the tests didn't inspect the best-of 3 properly.

+- [X] don't use message-based communication in remote proxy the server may take its time.

 ## Racket Issues